oneapi-src/oneDPL/rfcs/proposed/host_backend_histogram/README.md

 required to overcome the race conditions which we add from the additional concurrent streams of execution.
 It may make sense to decline to add vectorized operations within histogram depending on the implementation used, and based on performance results.

+### Serial Backend
+We plan to support a serial backend for histogram APIs in addition to openMP and TBB.
+This backend will handle all policies types, but always provide a serial unvectorized implementation.

 ## Existing Patterns